kestasjas/EbaySearch/README.md

 # EbaySearch Build with VS2022 Net7 framework.
+# To run open TestExplorer, start EbayTest.
-Sometimes Checking Out as Guest switching to Robot verification via  CaptCha, which prevents from fewer actions*/
+# Sometimes Checking Out as Guest switching to Robot verification via  CaptCha, which prevents from fewer actions.